lackhoa/lackhoa.github.io/_posts/2023-11-04-auto-rig-pro.md

 ---
-title: "Auto-Rig Pro is terrible, so is Blender Market (and r/blender too)"
+title: "Bad open source experience: Auto-Rig Pro is terrible, so is Blender Market (and r/blender too)"
 ---

 {% raw %}

+NOTE: Quoted text aren't verbatim, unless said otherwise.

+I got into CG animation recently to make a movie.
+I wanted a solution to quickly rig characters, since I anticipate having many humanoid characters in the movie.

-So I purchased the [Auto-Rig Pro](https://blendermarket.com/products/auto-rig-pro) addon for $40 just to try it out, according to a recommendations.
+So I purchased the [Auto-Rig Pro](https://blendermarket.com/products/auto-rig-pro) addon (ARP) for $40 just to try it out, according to a recommendation from reddit.

-Then I tried the Smart feature, it crashes my computer more often than not.
+Then I installed it and tried the advertised Smart Rig feature, it crashes my Blender more often than not.

-I contacted the dev about it, they gave up and said there's no way to fix this problem, and asked if I would like a refund.
+I contacted the ARP dev (Artell) about it, they gave up and said there's no way to fix this problem, and asked if I would like a refund.
 Didn't even ask me for a screenshot, or a more precise description of the problem.

 So just for education, I looked at why it hung and found that it was a memory leak.
-I isolated the problem down to some specific rendering method and fixed it.
+I isolated the problem down to some specific rendering method and found a way to work around it.
 Anyway, the technical details doesn't matter.
 Point being, the bug was quite easily identified and fixed.

 While looking through the code, I saw that the code quality was substandard (f.ex in the rendering code, they loop through the vertices, then do a *string search* in the vertex name just to find out what color to draw it in).
 So I issued a refund request to Blender Market, saying that since the code is bad, and whenever I encounter a problem in the future the developer wouldn't be willing to help me, I don't wanna risk using this tool in my pipeline.